Kia Stonic review

 Inside, the Stonic benefits from a functional and attractive design, as well as impressive fit and finish for this class.
 However, although the fascia appears extremely well manufactured and impeccably screwed together, Kia has gone heavy with hard and brittle-looking black and grey plastics, and we’d like a bit more attention paid to lavishing the interior with more soft-touch materials.
 That said, you can upgrade with colour-coded interior packs that add your choice of grey, bronze, orange or green trim highlights, and definitely give the cabin ambience a bit of a lift.

 Sat-nav, stereo and infotainment

-Kia’s seven-inch touchscreen infotainment system is one of the best on the market at this price, and it rivals the SEAT Arona’s set-up for usability and clarity.
+Kia’s eight-inch touchscreen infotainment system is one of the best on the market at this price, and it rivals the SEAT Arona’s set-up for usability and clarity.
 The graphics are a similar resolution (although they could be sharper still), and with app icons that mean the layout works like a smartphone, it’s easy to use.